Special Management Area (SMA) Permits

-The SMA permit was established in 1975 with the enactment of Act 176, known as the Shoreline Protection Act.
-The legislature in enacting Part II of HRS Chapter 205A found that:
+The SMA permit was established in 1975 with the enactment of Act 176, known as the Environmental Shoreline Protection Act where the legislature found that:

 . . . special controls on developments within an area along the shoreline are necessary to avoid permanent losses of valuable resources and the foreclosure of management options, and to ensure that adequate access, by dedication or other means, to public owned or used beaches, recreation areas, and natural reserves is provided.

-Pursuant to HRS § 205A-28, no development shall be allowed in any county within the SMA without obtaining a SMA permit.
-The SMA permit is the first permit required for a development within the SMA.
-No agency authorized to issue other permits pertaining to any development within the SMA shall authorize any development unless approval is first received in accordance with the procedures adopted pursuant to Part II of HRS Chapter 205A.
+SMA permits regulate permissible land uses allowed by land use policies including county general plans, community development plans, and zoning designations.
+Pursuant to HRS §§ 205A-28 and 29, the SMA permit is the first permit required for development within the SMA.
+No agency authorized to issue permits pertaining to any development within the SMA shall authorize any development unless approval is first received in accordance with the procedures in Part II of HRS Chapter 205A.

 SMA Permitting Process Overview